-Our corporate governance and nominating committee will consider recommendations and nominations for candidates to our board of directors from stockholders in the same manner as candidates recommended to the committee from other sources, so long as such recommendations and nominations comply with our amended and restated certificate of incorporation and amended and restated bylaws, all applicable company policies and all applicable laws, rules and regulations, including those promulgated by the SEC.
-Our corporate governance and nominating committee will evaluate such recommendations in accordance with its charter, our bylaws and corporate governance guidelines and the director nominee criteria described above.
+Our nominating and corporate governance committee will consider recommendations and nominations for candidates to our board of directors from stockholders in the same manner as candidates recommended to the committee from other sources, so long as such recommendations and nominations comply with our amended and restated certificate of incorporation and amended and restated bylaws, all applicable company policies and all applicable laws, rules and regulations, including those promulgated by the SEC.
+Our nominating and corporate governance committee will evaluate such recommendations in accordance with its charter, our bylaws and corporate governance guidelines and the director nominee criteria described above.

-A stockholder that wants to recommend a candidate to our board of directors should direct the recommendation in writing by letter to our corporate secretary at PMV Pharmaceuticals, Inc., 8 Clarke Drive, Suite 3, Cranbury, New Jersey 08512, Attention: Corporate Secretary.
+A stockholder that wants to recommend a candidate to our board of directors should direct the recommendation in writing by letter to our corporate secretary at PMV Pharmaceuticals, Inc., One Research Way, Princeton, New Jersey 08540, Attention: Corporate Secretary.
 Such recommendation must include the candidate's name, home and business contact information, detailed biographical data, relevant qualifications, a signed letter from the candidate confirming willingness to serve, information regarding any relationships between the candidate and us and evidence of the recommending stockholder's ownership of our capital stock.
 Such recommendation must also include a statement from the recommending stockholder in support of the candidate.
-Our corporate governance and nominating committee has discretion to decide which individuals to recommend for nomination as directors.
+Our nominating and corporate governance committee has discretion to decide which individuals to recommend for nomination as directors.

 Under our amended and restated bylaws, stockholders may also directly nominate persons for our board of directors.
 Any nomination must comply with the requirements set forth in our amended and restated bylaws and the rules and regulations of the SEC and should be sent in writing to our corporate secretary at the address above.
-To be timely for our 2023 annual meeting of stockholders, nominations must be received by our corporate secretary observing the deadlines discussed below under "Other Matters-Stockholder Proposals or Director Nominations for 2023 Annual Meeting."
+To be timely for our 2023 annual meeting of stockholders, nominations must be received by our corporate secretary observing the deadlines discussed below under "Other Matters-Stockholder Proposals or Director Nominations for 2024 Annual Meeting."